 A contested divorce can transition into an uncontested divorce if the parties

-In most uncontested divorce, the parties develop and sign a divorce agreement
+In most uncontested divorces, the parties develop and sign a separation

-laying out the terms they've agreed to.
-The court can then utilize this
+agreement laying out the terms they've agreed to.
+The court can then utilize

-agreement to draft a divorce decree and finalize the divorce.
+this agreement to draft a divorce decree and finalize the separation.

-While an uncontested divorce can be resolved almost immediately after the
+While an uncontested divorces can be resolved almost immediately after

-parties complete the requirement of separating and living apart for a
+the parties complete the requirement of separating and living apart for

 How Can I Use Mediation to Resolve My Divorce?

 One of the most popular ways for parties to negotiate equitable terms for